What is the real cost of a free ride?

 While we walk quietly with our signs along the routes of the trolley tours, we do not yell at or engage with the drivers.
 However, the drivers often utter disrespectful slurs towards us while we advocate for the horses.
 While we never take what they say personally, sometimes they also utter useful information.
-Last year, one very outspoken driver reported how much the carriage operators were getting paid by the Downtown Victoria Business Association to exploit these horses.
+Last year, one very outspoken driver reported, in her own words, how much the carriage operators were getting paid by the Downtown Victoria Business Association to exploit these horses.
 At a reported $300/hr we were astounded how much money was being wasted by the organization, which is supposed to be promoting downtown businesses, on such an uninspired and drab promotion.
 Seriously, you can put Santa-hats and jingle bells on the horses, but seeing them surrounded by rows of cars and trucks can’t pretty up how sad a sight this antiquated amusement really is.
-A quick estimate puts the cost of the eight trolley tours at about $10,000.
+A quick estimate puts the cost of the eight trolley tours over four weekends at about $10,000.
 This seems more about propping up the carriage industry in its down-season than actually promoting downtown business or shopping.
 Whatever the case, the justification for this spending on something that likely generates zero added spending to the downtown core is spurious at best.

 When you ride a horse carriage or trolley, you are supporting animal exploitation.